Safeya-Yasien/e-commerce-mern-app/README.md

 ### 12. Create "AppRouter.tsx" file inside "routes" folder

+### 13. Create routes using createBrowserRouter in AppRouter.tsx file

+### 14. Import "AppRouter" in "main.tsx" file

+### 15. Setup "path alias" in "vite.config.ts" and "tsconfig.app.json" file to resolve the path

 <!-- ### 8.
 Add path alias in "vite.config.ts" and "tsconfig.app.json" file to resolve the path -->